Tusiwei/BIR-D/README.md

 <h1>BIR-D: Taming Generative Diffusion Prior for Universal Blind Image Restoration</h1>

-In this study, we aim to use a well-trained DDPM to learn the prior distribution of images and ultimately solve non-blind and blind problems in various image restoration tasks.
+In this study, we aim to use a DDPM to learn the prior distribution of images and ultimately solve non-blind and blind problems in various image restoration tasks.

 <div>
     <a href='https://Tusiwei.github.io/' target='_blank'>Siwei Tu</a><sup>1</sup>&emsp;